 Instructions

-- Line a 23cm cake tin with baking paper and lightly oil a large mixing bowl before setting both aside until needed.
+- Line 20 x 30cm baking tray with baking paper and lightly oil a large mixing bowl before setting both aside until needed.

 - Place the yeast, 2 teaspoons of the sugar and all of the lukewarm milk into a small bowl and let it sit for 5 minutes.
 The mixture should have started to foam, which is a sign the yeast is active.